-This bill allows for the entry of the South Carolina Board of Speech-Language Pathology and Audiology (board) into the Audiology and Speech-Language Pathology Interstate Compact (compact), pending its adoption by ten or more states.
+This bill allows for the entry of the South Carolina Board of Speech-Language Pathology and Audiology (board) into the Audiology and Speech-Language Pathology Interstate Compact (compact).

 The overall expenditure impact on the Department of Labor, Licensing, and Regulation (LLR) is undetermined.
-However, this bill will increase Other Funds expenditures by \$51,228 in the first fiscal year in which the compact becomes active and by \$50,228 each year thereafter for the addition of 1.0 FTE for LLR.
-Further, the bill will increase Other Funds expenditures of LLR by an undetermined amount due to unknown costs related to entering into the compact, such as additional meetings of the board, travel expenses for state delegates, an annual compact assessment on member states, potential investigatory costs stemming from adverse action taken on licensees, and participation in the compact's data system.
+However, the bill will increase Other Funds expenditures of the agency by at least \$51,200 in FY 2022-23 for 1.0 FTE and miscellaneous expenses and by at least \$50,200 each year thereafter for the new FTE.
+Further, the bill will increase Other Funds expenditures of the agency by an undetermined amount due to unknown costs related to entering into the compact, such as additional meetings of the board, travel expenses for state delegates, an annual compact assessment on member states, potential investigatory costs stemming from adverse action taken on licensees, and participation in the compact's data system.
 However, compact privilege fees paid by applicants for licensure could generate the necessary revenue to offset anticipated expenditure increases.

-This bill will have no expenditure impact on the Department of Health and Human Services (DHHS), since the agency previously expanded the provision of telehealth therapy services.
+This bill will have no expenditure impact on the Department of Health and Human Services (DHHS) since the agency previously expanded the provision of telehealth therapy services.